 Cais do Sodre is an important train, ferry and metro station that is situated to the west of central Lisbon.
-Cais do Sodré train station is the Lisbon terminus for the Cascais railway.
-This railway connects the capital to the stunning beaches of the Lisbon coastline and towns west of Lisbon including Cascais, Estoril and Oeiras.
+The Cais do Sodré train station is the Lisbon terminus for the Cascais railway, which connects the capital to the stunning beaches and towns of Cascais, Estoril and Oeiras.

 The ferry to Cacilhas from Lisbon

 Cais do Sodré is located to the west of Lisbon on the Avenida de Ceuta and banks of the Tejo Estuary, approximately 1.5km from Rossio square and central Lisbon.
 Most visitors travel to the station via the metro, as the station is the final stop on the green metro line.
 Taxi is a faster option of travel and taxi travel is inexpensive in Portugal, but always ensure the meter is used.

 The exterior of Cais do Sodré train station

 There are two main building for the Cais do Sodré station complex, the railway station with the metro below and the ferry terminal on the edge of the river.
 Both sections are well signed with English used as the second language and it is easy to navigate around the stations.
 There are cafes and shops within the railway station and a Pingo Duce super market close to the ferry terminal.

 The Cascais railway follows the coastline westbound from Lisbon and serves the following resorts and beaches; for an in-depth travel guide for each location, click on the link.

 Sao Pedro Beach (€2.15 single, 30min)

 *Carcavelos is the best beach easily accessible from Lisbon